DeepSketcher: Internalizing Visual Manipulation for Multimodal Reasoning: The DeepSketcher

 \subsection{The Deepsketcher Model}

-\paragraph{Overview.} The curated DeepSketcher dataset offers long, interleaved reasoning traces aligned with precise visual manipulations.
-To leverage this resource, we introduce the DeepSketcher model, specifically designed to integrate such interleaved reasoning with visual operations.
+\paragraph{Overview.} The DeepSketcher dataset provides long-horizon, interleaved reasoning traces aligned with precise visual manipulations.
+To exploit this resource, we introduce the DeepSketcher model, an architecture designed to unify such interleaved reasoning with visual operations.

-For comparison, common reasoning VLMs take as input an image $I$ and a textual query $Q$, and produce a sequence of textual reasoning steps $\{R_1, R_2, \ldots, R_t\}$ followed by a final answer $A$:
+For comparison, common VLMs typically map an image $I$ and a textual query $Q$ to a sequence of textual reasoning steps $\{R_1, R_2, \ldots, R_t\}$ and a final answer $A$:

-where $E_v$ denotes the visual embedding output by the visual encoder and $Q$ denotes the textual query.
+where $E_v$ is the embedding from the visual encoder.

-In contrast, the DeepSketcher model integrates reasoning and visual manipulation into a unified trajectory.
-Given an initial image-query pair $(I_0, Q)$, the pair is first encoded by a visual encoder into $(E_{v,0}, Q)$.
-The model then generates an initial reasoning step $R_0$ (as illustrated in Figure~\ref{fig:model}).
-When additional visual clarification is required, it autonomously \zqm{generates} an action $Act_0$.
-The pair $(E_{v,0}, Act_0)$ is then passed into a built-in \emph{embedding editor}. \zqm{As shown in the bottom part of Figure~\ref{fig:model}, it predicts} the manipulation directly in the visual embedding space and returns a ``manipulated'' image representation $E_{v,1}$.
+In contrast, the DeepSketcher model treats reasoning and visual manipulation into a unified, dynamic trajectory ( Figure~\ref{fig:model}).
+Given an initial image-query pair $(I_0, Q)$, the visual encoder produces Embeddings $(E_{v,0}, Q)$.
+The model then generates an initial reasoning step $R_0$.
+When visual clarification is needed, it autonomously generates an action $Act_0$.
+The pair $(E_{v,0}, Act_0)$ is then processed by our built-in \emph{embedding editor} (Figure~\ref{fig:model}, bottom), which predicts the manipulation directly in the visual embedding space, yielding an ``manipulated'' image representation $E_{v,1}$.
 The augmented context $\{E_{v,0}, Q, R_0, Act_0, E_{v,1}\}$ is then fed back into the model for subsequent reasoning.
-This recursive process yields an interleaved trajectory of reasoning, actions, and updated visual embeddings, and finally, the textual answer:
+This recursive process produces an interleaved trajectory of reasoning, actions, and evolved visual states:

-The overview of the pipeline is provided in Figure~\ref{fig:model}.
-Next, we detail the training strategy that enables the Deepsketcher model to perform interleaved reasoning and visual manipulations.
+Next, we detail the three-phase training strategy that enables this capability.

 \paragraph{Building the DeepSketcher model.}